Individual problems in marriage counseling

 While Lorraine was functioning much better in her everyday life than was often the case with her husband, Jack, her childhood history was painful and left her a bit numb most of the time.

-What she most loved about Jack was his gentle nature, but also his warmth and affection.
+What she most loved about Jack was his gentle nature and warmth and affection.
 These were characteristics she had never known in a man.
 As Jack was later able to express:

 Jack’s history